Here below is an undated photo of Haile Sellassie I** , the last Ethiopian emperor, 1892 -1975 .

 Had the emperor not forcibly annexed Eritrea in 1962, who can tell but that the Eritreans would not have embarked on their long struggle for independence from Ethiopia (1962 – 1991; organized political opposition having begun in 1958).

 Hundreds of thousands of Eritreans and Ethiopians have died in these internecine struggles.
 Nor has peace been fully established between the two peoples, as close to each other as peas in a pod.
 Blood kin.

 July 2018: Diplomatic relations restored.
 The state of war ended.
-Blood kin.

 Image copyright Mela Gebre Medhin

 Domesticated lions and other large felines lived in the emperor’s compound.

 Haile Sellassie I at the Jubilee Palace, Addis Ababa with one of the domesticated lions in an undated photo.

 This was not uncommon in Ethiopia among sedentary populations.

 These were also tamed by some of the peoples in its cultural zone: Eritrea, Djibouti, Somalia and the Sudan.
 There are extant photos of men along the Arabian littoral riding lions.

 The very ancient link of the Yemen and Ethiopia is evident in the pre-Christian architecture, symbols and ideograms found in both places.